cah9xddd/GLSL_Live/README.md

 ## Features
 - Real-time fragment shader editing.
 - Interactive GLSL shader rendering.
-- Uniforms passed with the same name as on ShaderToy, so you can easily copy and paste to learn.
+- Uniforms passed with the same names as on ShaderToy, so you can easily copy and paste to learn.

 ## Requirements
 - CMake